pkipsy/news-lens/docs/README.md

+# Dive into the Data

-Static html pages and viz hosted for "[Dive into the Data](https://pkipsy.github.io/news-lens/)" behind NewsLens.
+Static html pages and interactive visualizations hosted at [news-lens.online/data](http://news-lens.online/data).